fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Set-AzureRmDataLakeStoreFirewallRule.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group that contains the account to update the firewall rule for.
+Specifies the name of the resource group that contains the account to update the firewall rule.

 ```yaml
 Type: String